colinswrath/BladeAndBlunt/README.md

-This is a basic plugin template for use with CommonLibSSE
+This is a CommonLib implementation of a .NETFramework plugin originally written by KernalsEgg for Blade and Blunt - A Combat Overhaul by SimonMagus616.
+Much of the credit for the RE work goes to KernalsEgg.

 ## Requirements
 * [CMake](https://cmake.org/)